All Episodes

 You know, what is it about us always having to clean up after people?

-Of all the things to say, not only do we not want to know what we'd find if anybody knows what's on the Oval Office rug, it would be Mrs. Clinton on it or under it.
+Of all the things to say, not only do we not want to know what we'd find, if anybody knows what's on the Oval Office rug, it would be Mrs. Clinton, on it or under it.

 But here she is using this black dialect again.

-And by the way, this this demeaning reference to the fact that they're janitors or custodial workers or cleaning people.
+And by the way, this demeaning reference to the fact that they're janitors or custodial workers or cleaning people.

-Yeah, I mean, this is she sits there and says, you know, what is it about us always having to clean up after people when's the last time you cleaned up anybody but your husband in those sordid messes of his, and we're not talking about dirt, uh soil, uh, that kind of thing.
+Yeah, I mean, this is, she sits there and says, you know, what is it about us always having to clean up after people?

-It is uh it it it's pandering.
+It is, it's pandering.

 What, Mr. Snerdley?